 • Advised a physician group concerning a merger with another group.

-• Advised physician on medical staff privilege matters.
+• Counseled a physician on medical staff privilege matters.

 • Advised on a management agreement for an assisted living facility.